-Multiple choice questions can also be either incomplete statements followed by possible ways the statements may be completed, or they are questions followed by possible answers.
+Multiple choice questions can also be questions followed by possible answers.
 This example is a question followed by possible answers to it.
 It is a simple question/answer to determine recall of material.

-- 2. Which of the following medications is in the pharmacological category of 'antihypertensive'?
+- Which of the following medications is in the pharmacological category of 'antihypertensive'?

 - a.
 Allopurinol.

 - b.
 Clarithromycin.

 - c.
 Lisinopril.

 - d.
 Morphine.